Coast FM (West Cornwall)

 West Cornwall's Coast FM is a local radio station for West Cornwall.
 It contains a combination of local news, weather, music and talk.
 The station launched from its studios in Penzance on 5 November 2016 as a re-brand of Penwith Radio.

 Under the 'Character of service' section of the station's key commitments, it states that the station "offers a local voice, broadcasting a service which acts as a barometer of local opinion, and provides companionship for people, enabling them to feel more connected and less isolated."

 Monetary backing is provided by advertisements and sponsorship from local businesses and organisations, as well as national grant funding.
 The station is a community interest company.

 Programming

 Coast FM's programming format involves two main categories:

 Mainstream programming: During daytime on weekdays and weekend mornings, which consists of charted and popular music from 50s-today, and formatted local information such as the "What's On Diary", "Surf Report" and "Time Saver Travel".

-Specialist programming: From 6pm on weekdays and from 12pm on weekends.
+Specialist programming: From 6pm on weekdays and from 12 midday on weekends.
 This largely is freeform and caters to those with more specific interests or musical tastes.